awesto/cookiecutter-django-shop/docs/project-generation-options.rst

 timezone:
     The value to be used for the ``TIME_ZONE`` setting of the project.

-use_pycharm:
-    Indicates whether the project should be configured for development with PyCharm_.

 dockerize:
     Indicates whether the project should be configured to use Docker_ and `Docker Compose`_.
     The choices are: